felixlu/awesome-stars/topics.md

 - [Circuit-Digest/ESP-Drone](https://github.com/Circuit-Digest/ESP-Drone) -
 - [levihsu/OOTDiffusion](https://github.com/levihsu/OOTDiffusion) - Official implementation of OOTDiffusion: Outfitting Fusion based Latent Diffusion for Controllable Virtual Try-on
 - [frostming/picguessr](https://github.com/frostming/picguessr) -
-- [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
-The user can ask a question and the system will use a chain of LLMs to find the answer.
-The user can see the progress o
 - [cliouo/FreeGPT35-Vercel](https://github.com/cliouo/FreeGPT35-Vercel) - Utilize the unlimited free ChatGPT3.5-Turbo API service provided by the login-free ChatGPT Web.
 Supporting Vercel Deployments.
 - [jazzband/dj-database-url](https://github.com/jazzband/dj-database-url) - Use Database URLs in your Django Application.
 - [jazzband/django-debug-toolbar](https://github.com/jazzband/django-debug-toolbar) - A configurable set of panels that display various debug information about the current request/response.